hal9ai/hal9/website/blog/2025-06-28-chonkie/chonkie-hal9.md

 import ThemedImage from '../../src/components/themedimg.jsx'

 ## Introduction
 In the fast-paced world of Retrieval-Augmented Generation (RAG) applications, preprocessing text into meaningful, manageable chunks is a critical yet often cumbersome task.
-Enter **Chonkie**, a lightweight, lightning-fast, and feature-rich chunking library designed to simplify this process.
-Paired with **Hal9**, a powerful platform for deploying AI-powered solutions, Chonkie becomes an even more formidable tool for building efficient, scalable, and production-ready AI applications.
+Enter [Chonkie](https://chonkie.ai/?ref=hal9), a lightweight, lightning-fast, and feature-rich chunking library designed to simplify this process.
+Paired with [Hal9](https://hal9.com/), a powerful platform for deploying AI-powered solutions, Chonkie becomes an even more formidable tool for building efficient, scalable, and production-ready AI applications.
 In this blog post, we’ll dive into what Chonkie is, explore its use cases, and demonstrate how Hal9 complements it to create seamless, high-performance RAG pipelines.

 ## What is Chonkie?
-Chonkie is an open-source, YC-backed semantic chunking library and cloud service tailored for RAG and AI applications that tackles the complexity of text preprocessing with elegance and efficiency.
+[Chonkie](https://chonkie.ai/?ref=hal9) is an open-source, YC-backed semantic chunking library and cloud service tailored for RAG and AI applications that tackles the complexity of text preprocessing with elegance and efficiency.
 Its core mission is to make the process of breaking down large texts into smaller, meaningful pieces—simple, fast, and flexible.

 ### Key Features of Chonkie
 - **Lightweight**: At just 9.7MB for its base installation, Chonkie minimizes bloat while delivering robust functionality.